Improved Analysis of a Max Cut Algorithm Based on Spectral Partitioning: Abstract

 \section{Abstract}

-Luca Trevisan \cite{Luca} presented an approximation algorithm for Max Cut based on spectral partitioning techniques.
-He proved that the algorithm has an approximation ratio of at least 0.531.
-We improve this bound up to 0.6142.
+Trevisan [SICOMP 2012] presented an algorithm for Max-Cut based on spectral partitioning techniques.
+This is the first algorithm for Max-Cut with an approximation guarantee strictly larger than 1/2 that is not based on semidefinite programming.
+Trevisan showed that its approximation ratio is of at least 0.531.
+In this paper we improve this bound up to 0.614247.
 We also define and extend this result for the more general Maximum Colored Cut problem.